canjs/canjs/docs/can-guides/introduction/technical.md

 ### Cached values

-Once a compute is bound (with [can-compute.computed.on]), it immediately calculates its value and caches it so any future reads will use the cached value.
+Once a compute is bound (using [can-compute.computed.on] or [can-compute.computed.addEventListener]), it immediately calculates its value and caches it so any future reads will use the cached value.

-Notice that before `fullName` is bound, its value is recalculated every time it is read.
+In the following example, before `fullName` is bound, `fullName`'s value is recalculated every time it is read.
 After `fullName` is bound, its value is recalculated only when a dependent value changes.

 ```js